-Lost productivity.
-It’s more than the costs associated with unhealthy employees—it’s also all the missed opportunities with those who’ve yet to become team members, including the best and brightest.
-In fact, today’s workforce wants more by way of benefits from their employer.
+Many people in today’s workforce have higher expectation for benefits form their employer.
 A hefty benefits package can pay dividends in better hires as much as it can in lower health care costs.
 Here are five ways you can attract and retain top talent by ramping up your benefits bundle.

 Going beyond health coverage, ancillary plans like vision and dental go a long way.
 Not sure if your business should shell out the additional money for glasses, braces, etc.?
 Look at it this way: top talent will expect you to cover their vision and dental.
 That’s probably because most companies cover it.
 About 90% of large businesses (500+ employees) currently offer dental insurance.
 Many health insurance companies will work with ancillary insurance companies to create affordable plans that best benefit your work population.
 If you don’t currently offer ancillary coverage, talk to your provider to see which options are available to you and your employees.

 Opening a corporate gym just for your employees generally works wonders.
 A devoted space for your employees to work on their wellness can be more than a tactic; it can potentially sway a person’s decision to work for you.
 Likewise, offering additional classes like yoga can help.
-Just remember, opening your own gym is a large investment and a time consuming process.
-This article from Forbes can help you shape your vision and build a strategy, so your gym will be successful among your employees.
+Working from home?
+You can still invest in employee exercise by offering a gym membership reimbursement option.

 If you’re a large business, you might already have a high deductible health plan option in place for your employees.
 These plans generally require the employee to open and manage a health savings account (HSA).
 A surefire way to keep employees happy with their health benefits is to contribute to their HSAs.
 If you already contribute, you might consider contributing the maximum amount.
-Average contributions are between $500 and $1,500 per employee.
 The more you contribute, the more your talented staff will know you’re serious about their health and wellbeing—which might just keep them on board for the long haul.